dgroomes/stackoverflow-look-back/README.md

     * You should be on the new tab that was automatically opened
     * A file download will appear!
 This is the final result.
 Save it somewhere easily accessible.

-## FireFox
+## Firefox

-Although this tool was developed as a Chrome extension, it can also be installed as a web extension in FireFox!
+Although this tool was developed as a Chrome extension, it can also be installed as a web extension in Firefox!

-Follow these instructions to install it in FireFox:
+Follow these instructions to install it in Firefox:

-1. Build the web extension for FireFox
+1. Build the web extension for Firefox
     * `./build-for-firefox.sh`
-1. Open FireFox to the debug page
+1. Open Firefox to the debug page
-    * Open FireFox
+    * Open Firefox
     * Paste and go to this URL: <about:debugging#/runtime/this-firefox>
 1. Load the plugin
     * Click the button with the words *Load Temporary Add-on…*